Supply Chain Management Major

 Degree Requirements and Notes:

-- Admission into the supply chain management major is required to enroll in the advanced 300 or 400 level supply chain courses in the CoB.
+- Admission into the supply chain management major is required to enroll in the 300 or 400 level CoB courses.

-- A letter grade must be earned in any course that fulfills a major requirement (with the exception of some practicum options).
+- A letter grade must be earned in any course that fulfills a major requirement (with the exception of some practicum and internship options).
+Only 3 credits of SCM 397 will be allowed to fulfill the SCM electives requirement.

 - Students must be accepted to the supply chain management major prior to the completion of the last 30 credits in 300 and 400 level CoB courses.

-- A Business Administration minor is NOT offered with this major.
-For multiple majors within the CoB, at least 15 unique credits of 300-400 level CoB courses must exist between the majors.
+- For multiple majors within the CoB, at least 15 unique credits of 300-400 level CoB courses must exist between the majors.